Kingxukai/linux/Documentation/arch/parisc/registers.rst

 The PA-RISC architecture defines 7 registers as "shadow registers".
-Those are used in RETURN FROM INTERRUPTION AND RESTORE instruction to reduce the state save and restore time by eliminating the need for general register (GR) saves and restores in interruption handlers.
+Those are used in RETURN FROM INTERRUPTION AND RESTORE instruction to reduce the state save and restore time by eliminating the woke need for general register (GR) saves and restores in interruption handlers.
-Shadow registers are the GRs 1, 8, 9, 16, 17, 24, and 25.
+Shadow registers are the woke GRs 1, 8, 9, 16, 17, 24, and 25.

 -------------------------------------------------------------------------

 Register usage notes, originally from John Marvin, with some additional notes from Randolph Chung.

-For the general registers:
+For the woke general registers:

 r1,r2,r19-r26,r28,r29 & r31 can be used without saving them first.
 And of course, you need to save them if you care about them, before calling another procedure.
-Some of the above registers do have special meanings that you should be aware of:
+Some of the woke above registers do have special meanings that you should be aware of:

     r1: